 Now take $(\Id_A)_i$ as the descent of $\Id_{A_i}$ along $r'$ as given by Lemma~\ref{lem:descent-from-elim-structure}, and $(\refl_A)_i$ to be the composite of $r'.(\Id_A)_i$ with $\refl_{A_i}$:

-Now the new comparison component $m_ir$ is by construction $\refl_{A_i}$, so carries an elimination structure over $M_i A$ as required.
+The new comparison component $m_ir$ is by construction $\refl_{A_i}$; as required, this lies over the comparison component $m_i \Delta_A$ (since that is exactly $\Delta_{A_i}$), and carries an elimination structure over $M_i A$.

 This completes the inductive construction of $\Id_A$, $\refl_A$, and the Reedy elimination structure on $\refl_A$.
-Corollary~\ref{cor:elim-structure-from-reedy} turns this into an elimination structure on $r_A$ in $\C^\I$, and all these components are by construction stable under pullback in $\Gamma$; so together, they constitute $\Id$-type structure on $\C^\I$, as required.
+Corollary~\ref{cor:elim-structure-from-reedy} shows that this constitutes an elimination structure on $\refl_A$ in $\C^\I$; and all these components are by construction stable under pullback in $\Gamma$, so together, they constitute $\Id$-type structure on $\C^\I$.
 Functoriality in $\C$ and $\I$ is once again routine to check. \end{proof}